nuwave/lighthouse/docs/master/performance/schema-caching.md

     php artisan lighthouse:clear-cache

-## Opcache your schema
+## Leverage OPcache

-If you use opcache in your production environment, you might want to set the cache version to `2`.
+If you use [OPcache](https://www.php.net/manual/en/book.opcache.php) in your production environment, you might want to set the cache version to `2`.
-This will store the compiled schema as a file on your disk, allowing opcache to pick it up.
+This will store the compiled schema as a PHP file on your disk, allowing OPcache to pick it up.

 ```php
     'cache' => [